MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/photo-picker.md

 ## Implementing in Shared Code

-Now that the interface has been implemented for each platform, the application in the common portable class library can take advantage of it.
+Now that the interface has been implemented for each platform, the application in the .NET Standard library can take advantage of it.

 The [`App`](https://github.com/xamarin/xamarin-forms-samples/blob/master/DependencyService/DependencyServiceSample/DependencyServiceSample/DependencyServiceSample.cs) class creates a `Button` to pick a photo: